 BUTYLPHTHALIDE and SEDANOLIDE are likewise additional chemical compounds in celery seed oil, which give it that celery-like taste and fragrance as well as provide added health benefits.

-Later research went on to indicate potentially useful for the management of hypertension in humans.
+Later research went on to indicate its potential for the management of hypertension in humans.

-In a recent study on celery seeds, the butylphthalide content was reported to offer neuroprotective support by enhancing cerebral blood flow.
+In a recent study, the butylphthalide content isolated from celery seeds was reported to offer neuroprotective support by enhancing cerebral blood flow.

 In herbalism, wild celery seeds from the smallage variety are commonly prepared either as a tea infusion or as a liquid extract for therapeutic purposes.